 MB = MC

-The efficiency of any monetization or pricing system is the degree with which it can correlate marginal cost (MC) to marginal benefit (MB).
-In the above examples, price was fixed.
-This made sense given that the utility curves flattened out.
-But the more the curve refuses to flatten, the most discorrelated MC to MB becomes as Time continues.
+The efficiency of any monetization or pricing system is the degree to which it can correlate marginal cost (MC) to marginal benefit (MB).
+In the above examples, we fixed the price.
+Fixing the price makes sense, given that the utility curves flattened out.
+But the more the curve refuses to flatten, the most decorrelated MC to MB becomes as Time continues.

-This gets us to the emergence of DLC and MTX.
+The above gets us to the emergence of DLC and MTX.
 Players were playing PvP titles for hundreds, if not thousands of hours.
-MC failed to catch-up.
-DLC map packs like those in Call of Duty and Battlefield helped MC catch-up (and grow MB!) in fixed intervals but the correlation was still weak as Time persisted.
+MC failed to catch up.
+DLC map packs like those in Call of Duty and Battlefield helped MC catch up (and grow MB!) in fixed intervals, but the correlation was still weak as Time persisted.

 MTX solved for the explosion in the marginal benefit multiplayer games were providing.
-Unlimited or greatly exaggerated spend caps allowed players to spend to a closer to their MB curves they were previously able to do so.
+Unlimited or greatly exaggerated spend caps allowed players to spend closer to their MB curves than they were previously able to do so.

 Utility/Price Curve: MTX & F2P Games

 As we consider the total Lifetime Utility generated by a standard good or game, we add up an individual’s LTU from lowest to highest LTU.
 If everyone valued a standard good the same, LTU would be linear.
-If a few players valued a game at a relativity extreme LTU you would see a bowed curve – the high LTUs skyrocket total LTU as they are added.
+If a few players valued a game at a relativity extreme LTU, you would see a bowed curve – the high LTUs skyrocket total LTU upon addition.
 Look familiar?
-This is exactly how observe LTVs in F2P games.
+A bowed LTU curve correlates to observed LTVs in F2P games.